PHYS 1P22/92: Introductory Physics II

 The weekly assignments contain a small number of questions that should provide the minimum necessary practice for each week's quiz.
 However, please note that solving the homework assignments is only necessary, not sufficient, for success in the quiz.

 At the end of each chapter of the textbook there are many practice questions, both conceptual and quantitative.
-Solving as many questions from the relevant textbook sections as possible will greatly improve your success in the quizzes.
+Solving as many questions from the relevant textbook sections as possible will greatly improve your success in the quizzes and the final exam.
 The main advantage of the Mobius questions is that you get immediate feedback, but you are always welcome to ask on Teams if you require any feedback regarding the textbook questions.

 The quiz may contain questions that are unrelated to the homework questions, and conversely, not all homework questions are necessarily related to questions that will be in the quiz.
 It's up to you to make sure you understand all the material we learned during the week, not just the material related to the homework questions.
 This will be important for the final exam.